apache/camel-website/content/blog/2021/12/log4j2/index.md

 ### 3rd party components with transitive dependency on log4j-core

-There are two Camel components, camel-nsq and camel-corda which has dependency on log4j-core by their 3rd party library.
-Those libraries does not active use log4j-core, but rely only on log4j-api, so the maintainers of those projects should correct this in their projects.
+There are two Camel components, camel-nsq and camel-corda which have a dependenc on log4j-core by their 3rd party library.
+Those libraries do not actively use log4j-core, but rely only on log4j-api.
+Therefore the maintainers of those projects should correct this in their projects.

 At Apache Camel we have corrected this by excluding log4j-core and only depend on log4-api